ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         of many Claims Clearinghouses within that organization where each such client of this service places absolute trust in its ability to filter claims into a flattened claim set that gets signed as a Passport.

-    -   The Identity Broker signs the token of claims.

-    -   Note: an Identity Broker, by signing a Passport provides its authority that such claims were collected correctly, are ligitimently derived from the sources of authority, and are presented accurately.

 8.  <a name="requirement-8"></a> RI Claims are designed for machine interpretation only to make an access decision and is a non-goal to support